dfe-analytical-services/dfeshiny/README.md

 # Installing the package
 To install, run `renv::install("dfe-analytical-services/dfeshiny")`.

+## Installing functionality in development from a branch

+It can be useful when developing the package in particular to trial new or updated functionality in a shiny app.
+To do this, you can install the required branch using (replacing `branch-name` with the name of the branch you wish to install):

+`renv::install("dfe-analytical-services/dfeshiny@branch-name")`

+That will install the code from the named branch as dfeshiny in your app.
+You will need to restart your R session before it will start using the latest version that you've installed.

 ## Potential errors when installing
 If you get `ERROR [curl: (22) The requested URL returned error: 401]`, and don't know why, try running `Sys.unsetenv("GITHUB_PAT")` to temporarily clear your GitHub PAT variable.